fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 - **Enhancement** Support logging to v2 analytics from CRON triggered integrations.
 - **Bugfix** Fix an issue where stack creation randomly fails during the installation of cloudwatch agent.
+- **Bugfix** Fix an issue where after a backup restoration, RDS is placed in the wrong security group.

 ## Version 1.37.6